-Of 3,830 stocks and exchange-traded funds in this week's analytical universe, 28 mid- and large-cap symbols that are traded on the major American stock exchanges broke beyond their 20-day price channels, 18 to the upside and 10 to the downside.
+Of 3,847 stocks and exchange-traded funds in this week's analytical universe, 77 mid- and large-cap symbols that are traded on the major American stock exchanges broke beyond their 20-day price channels, seven to the upside and 70 to the downside.

-Twenty-one major-exchange small-cap symbols broke out, 10 to the upside and 11 to the downside.
+Thirty-six major-exchange small-cap symbols broke out, five to the upside and 31 to the downside.

-Fourteen over-the-counter symbols broke out, eight to the upside and six to the downside.
+Fifteen over-the-counter symbols broke out, all to the downside.

-Two small-cap major-exchange symbols survived initial screening, one having broken out in either direction, ARTX to the upside and MONT to the downside.
+One small-cap major-exchange symbol survived initial screening, JONE, having broken out to the downside.

 No symbols traded over the counter survived my initial screening.